withr/withr.github.io/_posts/2015-05-13-let-rpi-drive-brushless-motor.md

 Theoretically, the motor should start when the PWM cycle is longer than 1ms, but due to different quality of the motor, some of them will not spin until they receive a higher voltage signal.
 You  can start with <code>s.set_servo(4, 1000)</code>, and increase with a step 10 to see when your motor start to spin.

 #### Note: If your motor didn’t spin, one reason could be your ESC doesn’t work.
-I bought four ESCs, and only two of them work.
+I bought four ESCs, and only two of them work :(